Dino Battaglia: Biography

 In 1982 he created his only original series, L'Ispettore Coke (Inspector Coke) for the publisher Isola Trovata, featuring a detective of Scotland Yard who faces strange cases in stories set at the beginning of the 20th century.
-Only two album publications, I delitti della fenice (The Crimes of the Phoenix) and La Mummia (The Mummy) were completed before the work was interrupted by Battaglia's unexpected death in 1983.
+Two album publications, I delitti della fenice (The Crimes of the Phoenix) and La Mummia (The Mummy) were completed before the work was interrupted by Battaglia's unexpected death in 1983.
+The third album publication Il Monstro del Tamigi (The Monster of the Thames) was subsequently completed by Bepi Vigna (story) and Corrado Roi (artwork) and published in Italy by Lo Scarabeo in September of 2019.

 Since 1950, Battaglia's wife Laura De Vescovi collaborated on writing the scenarios and as colourist on his stories.
 Several comics critics have written theses on Battaglia, and his original artworks have been the subject of many expositions.
 Because of his preference for adaptations, Battaglia has never reached the notoriety of some of his contemporaries, but the expressive skill of Battaglia have earned him the respect of comics connoisseurs and his works are reprinted still today.